MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/how-to/content-safety.md

 ms.author: pafarley
 ---

-# use Content Safety in Azure AI Studio
+# Use Content Safety in Azure AI Studio

 Azure AI Studio includes a Content Safety **try it out** page that lets you use the core detection models and other content safety features.